Bacchus Residents

 Provide a suitable wheel, branches, ropes, wooden shelving, hammocks, and nesting areas such as chinchilla boxes and other secure housing.
 As prey animals, they can become stressed without a 'safe-space' to retreat to.

 Providing your degus with soft and clean bedding can help prevent common foot issues from occurring.
-We currently use cardboard bedding and have previously used hemp floor mats in the past.
+We currently use hemp bedding for our degus.
+Consider providing a pretty deep layer of substrate, as degus do enjoy digging.

 The ideal temperature for degus is roughly 21°C, try to avoid excessive humidity levels.